Tag: happiness

 We chatted for ten minutes.
 She’s been reading the blog on her commute to work every Monday, Wednesday, and Friday.
 She used Think and Talk Money vocabulary, like “Now Money” and “Life Money.”

 She showed me the app she’s been using to track her spending, one I wasn’t familiar with and am now looking into.
-She shared that she’s been telling her friends about Think and Talk Money because she’s already learned so much.
+The best part was that she’s been telling her friends about Think and Talk Money because she’s already learned so much.

 This is exactly why talking about money is not taboo.
 She taught me something new and helped me think about my own budgeting process.
 She gave me new ideas to think about.